 @manufacturedproducts – Displays the reflective Logo Cuff, another popular incarnation of the design.

-I was truly hurt and depressed and thinking, “can a nigga get a break?”
-In the 90’s was spending anywhere between $7,000 to $28,000 per month advertising with these guys and my brand received far less product placements as compared with the regularity of competitors like Mecca, Karl Kani, Fubu, Tommy Hilfiger, Polo by Ralph Lauren, Walkerwear, Enyce, etc. They knew I came up with the logo cuff jeans years earlier and I felt like they credited a spin-off as if it was some great new design.
+In the 90s was spending anywhere between $7,000 to $28,000 per month advertising with these guys and my brand received far less product placements as compared with the regularity of competitors like Mecca, Karl Kani, Fubu, Tommy Hilfiger, Polo by Ralph Lauren, Walkerwear, Enyce, etc. They knew I came up with the logo cuff jeans years earlier and I felt like they credited a spin-off as if it was some great new design.

 My staff did let them know how I felt about that article and they did write a brief retraction in the following issue.
 Decades later, I have to admit, I do get a certain satisfaction being able to re-release this style, not on the back of some other brand having previously spun-it-off to a new customer base, which likely would have perceived it as that brands new and original concept.